• Skip to primary navigation

 Pork filet or loin are the two choices for making the dish.

-The cutlet is a tasty and versatile dish that pairs well with multiple items.
+The cutlet is a tasty and flexible dish that pairs well with multiple items.

 Pork tonkatsu is a popular dish in Japan, but it's also gaining plenty of attention in other places with Japanese restaurants.